 Where is Google Family Link available?

-Family Link initially launched in just the US, though Google said it plans to make the app more broadly available.
+As of early 2018, Google has opened Family Link to everyone in the US and the UK.
+It also plans to make the app more broadly available.